BrajanHalili/SIPRI/README.md

 In the project directory, you can run:
 ### `npm i`

-Install the needed modules to run the website.
+Install the needed modules in /Frontend to run the website.
+You need to run

 ### `npm start`

 Runs the app in the development mode.\
+Use the command in both /Backend and /Frontend.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\